Multiple Sensor Interface by the same hardware to USB and serial connection: Introduction

 A comparison regarding the accuracy or precision of this sensor interface and other interfaces/devices was not made, since the stated focus of the article is how to achieve a most versatile sensor interface, and also considering that such comparison may be easier when considering specific type(s) of sensor/application.
+Also regarding a possible use case of the Multiple-Sensor interface presented in this article, where is possible/allowed that an end-user can replace/change a sensor component while maintaining the sensor interface, probably without a sensor calibration; this device is not meant as a measurement device, but as a sensor interface that can provide only qualitative measurements.
+Example of a qualitative scale (0 to 6 levels) for light intensity \cite{PerfAnalysisVisibleLightCommCMOSSensors} : 0- Total starlight (0.0001 lux), 1- Full moon (1 lux), 2- Hallways in office buildings (80 lux), 3- Office lighting (300-500 lux), 4- Overcast day (1000 lux), 5- Full daylight (10000-25000 lux), 6- Direct sunlight (32000-130000 lux) .